 The Designated Clinical Officer (DCO) supports Dorset and the CCG to meet its statutory responsibilities for children and young people with special education needs and/or disabilities (SEND).
 The DCO also agrees the health services within an education, health and care (EHC) plan.

-Dorset CCG's Designated Clinical Officer (DCO), Steve Clarke, joined Dorset CCG in April 2018.
+Dorset CCG's Designated Clinical Officer (DCO) is Steve Clarke.
 You can contact him on firstname.lastname@example.org

 Contact the NHS Dorset Clinical Commissioning Group at its Poole or Dorchester offices